Key course information

 Apply for this course

 If your favourite chair has had the stuffing knocked out of it over the years and is in need of some tender loving care, then this course is for you.
 We will show you how to safely use the tools, such as magnetic tack hammers, tack lifters and web stretchers, to bring new life to your upholstered furniture.The course is suitable for those new to upholstery and those with some experience who wish to improve their skills.
-For those new to this craft we recommend you start with a small project, e.g. dining chair or stool.The Upholstery Workshop is made up of 3 terms of 10 weeks.
+Learning takes place in a workshop environment with students of all levels working on their own projects at their own pace.
+For those new to this craft we recommend you start with a small project, e.g. a drop-in seat, footstool or small chair seat.
+Please provide details of your intended project and the lecturer will get in touch.The Upholstery Workshop is made up of 3 terms of 10 weeks.
 Students can enrol at any stage, where places are available.
 Completion of a project will depend on its size and your level of skills and experience.

 What will I learn?

 You will be shown the basic skills and techniques used for the traditional or

 modern methods of upholstery, including removing old materials and selecting

 Upon completion of the full course you will be able to:

 Identify and use a variety of materials used in upholstery

 Identify a range of furniture styles